-The Applicant alleges and submitted sufficient evidence to show that there is price undercutting and that the imports in question are suppressing its selling prices.
-The Applicant's information indicated a decline in sales, profits, output, market share and capacity utilisation.
-It further indicated that there is a negative effect on cash flow, return on investment and employment.
+The Applicant alleges and submitted sufficient evidence to show that there is price undercutting and that the imports in question are depressing and suppressing its selling prices.
+The Applicant's information indicated a decline in profit margins, market share and capacity utilisation.
+It also indicated an increase in inventories and further indicated that there is a negative effect on cash flow, return on investment, growth, the ability to raise capital and employment.
 It was also evident that the decrease in market share has been at the expense of a corresponding increase in the market share of the allegedly dumped goods.
-On this basis the Commission found that there was prima facie proof of material injury and causal link.